kisom/brokenlcd.net/brokenlcd/music/favourites.md

-inspired by the section on the uplink developer's cd, which was an my first real look at basement programmers doing something useful.
+inspired by the section on the uplink developer's cd, which was an my first real look at basement programmers doing something useful. these are albums i really never get tired of.

 _uplink soundtrack_
 -------------------